brewersey/brewersey.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: My First Blog Post!
+title: It All Starts Here!
 ---

 Hello.
 A little bit about me....
 I've been a research scientist for many years getting my start in high school as a summer intern at NASA AMES Research Center in Mountain View, CA. Since then I've worked at many of Silicon Valley's leading research institutes and am currently a research affiliate at Lawrence Berkeley Lab.
 Now I'm studying data science.